PandoraPay/go-pandora-pay/docs/api.md

 **amount** is the decrypted value.

-WARNING!
-The decryting algorithm is a brute force.
+**WARNING!** The decryptor is a making brute force trying all possible balances starting from 0.
 If you have more than 8 decimals values, it could take even a few minutes to decrypt the balance is case it was changed.

 #### wallet/decrypt-tx